DecisiveAI/staging-mdai-docs-v2/README.md

 ## Update the Theme

 The Hugo [Relearn theme](https://github.com/McShelby/hugo-theme-relearn) is installed as a git module.
+The current version is stored in `themes/hugo-theme-relearn/layouts/partials/version.txt`.
 See the theme website for more info on versions.

 If you cloned this repo, the Relearn theme will need to be re-downloaded.
 Run: